JetBrains/kotlin-web-site/docs/topics/exceptions.md

     // code is always executed
 }
 ```

+> It is more idiomatic in Kotlin to use the `[.use](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/use.html)` function for managing resources that implement the `[AutoClosable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-auto-closeable/)` interface, such as files or streams.
+This function automatically closes the resource when the block of code completes, regardless whether an exception is thrown or not, eliminating the need for a `finally` block.
+> ```kotlin
+> FileWriter("test.txt").use { writer ->
+> writer.write("some text") // After this block, '.use' automatically calls 'writer.close()', similar to a 'finally' block
+> }
+> ```
+>
+> {type="tip"}

 The returned value of a `try` expression is either the last expression in the `try` block or the
 last expression in the `catch` block (or blocks).